Is your trademark “merely descriptive” of your goods and services?

-While this website has a prior discussion on the need to have a stronger trademark, not every company will create or find a mark that is fanciful.
+While this blog has a prior discussion on the need to have a stronger trademark, not every company will create or find a mark that is fanciful.
+(Fanciful marks – words created for the trademark use alone – are the strongest marks, inherently distinctive trademarks, and eligible to be on the Principal Register.
 And if the USPTO claims that your trademark is merely descriptive, it is up to you, the applicant, to argue in response that your mark is at least suggestive of the goods/services or the qualities of the goods/services that you applied for.
 “Suggestive marks are those that, when applied to the goods or services at issue, require imagination, thought, or perception to reach a conclusion as to the nature of those goods or services.
 Thus, a suggestive term differs from a descriptive term, which immediately tells something about the goods or services.”
 T.M.E.P. § 1209.01(a).
 Suggestive marks are registrable on the Principal Register without proof of secondary meaning.
 Id.
 (For a further discussion on secondary meaning, please see another previous post.)
+Arbitrary marks – strong trademarks whose words do not relate to the goods or services offered – are also inherently descriptive and may be registered on the Principal Register.

 Determining the descriptiveness of a mark under § 2(e)(1) of the Trademark Act is done in relation to an applicant’s goods or services, the context in which the mark is being used, and the possible significance the mark would have to the average purchaser because of the manner of its use or intended use.
 See In re Chamber of Commerce, 102 USPQ2d at 1219 (citing In re Bayer, 82 USPQ2d at 1831).
 In other words, the question is not whether someone presented only with the mark could guess the services listed in the identification.
 Rather, the question is whether someone who knows what the services are will understand the mark to convey information about them.
 DuoProSS Meditech Corp. v.
 Inviro Med.
 Devices, Ltd., 695 F.3d 1247, 103 USPQ2d 1753, 1757 (Fed.
 Cir.
 2012) (quoting In re Tower Tech, Inc., 64 USPQ2d 1314, 1316-17 (TTAB 2002)).